 K.T.
 Roussell’s painting of the New Zealand Shipping Company cargo liner Otaki battling the German commerce raider Moewe on 10 March 1917.
 Read more about this battle.

-As the survivors were taken prisoner it was some time before the Otaki's fate was known.
+Because the survivors were taken prisoner, it was some time before the Otaki's fate was known.
 On 5 July 1917 the Auckland Weekly News reported on the battle:

 Mr R McNISH, late Chief Officer of the Otaki, now a prisoner at Karlsruhe, has contacted the NZ Shipping Co: ‘I beg to state that the Otaki was sunk on 10 March by a German cruiser.
 I regret to report the following casualties:

 KILNER and MARTIN, apprentices, and KEWSTON, seaman, and A H LITTLE, third engineer, were killed.

 JACKSON, seaman, PAYNE, apprentice, LANCASTER, RANDALL and GROVES, firemen, were wounded but not seriously.

 Several others were slightly wounded.
 All hands lost every stitch they had except what they stood up in.
 Please excuse postcard, as it is all I am allowed to write.’